 - Reinvent yourself

-- Take inspiration from anything and everything
+- Take inspiration from everything

 - Be ready to explore options